 * Stay away from tricky foods

 Everyone who has ever had braces will also tell you to stay away from tricky foods.
 And by tricky foods, we mean anything which is sticky, chewy, hard, or crunchy.
 And if you have the habit of chewing your nails, try to avoid this as much as you can, too.
 The same is true if you have the habit of chewing on the ends of your pens or pencils.
+Should you face any difficulty cleaning your braces, you can make your teeth feel good with teeth cleaning north eastham.

 Other foods you should avoid include foods that are too sugary, and this also goes for sugary beverages.
 These foods and drinks can result in stains and may lead to decay as well.
 The stains could easily become permanent and will be more apparent when your braces are finally removed, resulting in a less than perfect smile!